alabou/bcp-006-02/docs/Proposal.md

 - [ ] The H.265 encoder of a Sender MUST produces an H.265 bitstream that is compliant with the `profile-id`, `level-id` and `tier-flag` explicitely or implicitely declared in the stream's associated SDP transport file.

-#### Parent Flows
+#### Multiplexed Flows

 Flow resources can be associated with many Senders and many other Flows at the same time.
-A Flow resource MAY be the parent of many another Flow resources.
+A Flow resource MAY be the parent of many other Flow resources.
 A Sender associated with a Flow having some H.264 parents Flows MAY declare the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` properties that apply for all the parents H.264 bistreams flowing through the Sender.

 ## H.264 IS-04 Receivers